Reid on signing Bell: 'We don't turn away good players'

 Bell and Gase never clicked.
 Gase has been criticized for not utilizing Bell the right way in his one-plus seasons with the Jets.
 Bell played 17 games with the Jets and averaged 3.3 yards per carry.

-His frustration was evident, and he met with general manager Joe Douglas and Gase after being targeted just once in the Jets' loss to Arizona in Week 5.
+His frustration was evident, and he met with general manager Joe Douglas and Gase after being targeted as a receiver just once in the Jets' loss to Arizona in Week 5.
 The Jets agreed they would try to trade Bell and waived him when they found no takers.

-Bell didn’t have the same explosiveness with the Jets that he did with the Steelers.
-But he will be playing behind a far-better offensive line and with far-better players.
-Quarterback Patrick Mahomes, tight end Travis Kelce and wide receiver Tyreek Hill are among the best at their positions – if not the best - in the NFL.
+Bell didn’t have the same explosiveness with the Jets that he did through five seasons on the field with the Steelers.
+But he will be playing behind a far better offensive line and with far better players.
+Quarterback Patrick Mahomes, tight end Travis Kelce and wide receiver Tyreek Hill are among the best at their positions in the NFL.
 Bell also will be sharing a backfield with rookie Clyde Edwards-Helaire, who rushed for 161 yards in Kansas City’s 26-17 win over Buffalo on Monday night.

 During the game, Bell tweeted, "I can’t wait."